Garment3DGen: 3D Garment Stylization and Texture Generation: Conclusion

 \section{Conclusion}

-We proposed \MethodName a new approach to generate high-quality, physically plausible garment assets that can be directly used for downstream applications.
-We introduced a deformation-based approach that takes a base mesh as input along with an image guidance and outputs a textured geometry that faithfully matches the input image while preserving the structure and topology of the input mesh.
-Our key contributions stem from utilizing novel diffusion-based generative models to synthesize 3D pseudo ground-truth that can be used as a soft supervision signal along with additional regularizations, a texture enhancement module that generates high-fidelity texture maps and a body-cloth optimization framework that fits the generated 3D garments to parameteric bodies.
-Our approach clearly outperforms prior work across all metrics while producing physically plausible and high-quality garment assets.
-Finally, we showcased several applications where the output geometries of \MethodName are used for physics-based cloth simulation, hand-garment interaction in a VR environment as well as going directly from a simple sketch image to a drivable 3D garment.
+We proposed a new approach to generating high-quality garment assets that can be directly used for downstream applications which require good mesh quality.
+We introduced a deformation-based approach that takes a base mesh as input along with an image guidance and outputs textured geometry that faithfully matches the input image while preserving the structure and topology of the input mesh.
+Our key contributions stem from utilizing novel diffusion-based generative models to synthesize 3D pseudo ground-truth that can be used as a soft supervision signal along with additional regularizations, a texture enhancement module that generates high-fidelity texture maps and a body-cloth optimization framework that fits the generated 3D garments to parametric bodies.
+Our approach clearly outperforms prior work.
+Finally, we showcased physics-based cloth simulation, hand-garment interaction in a VR environment.